 Skip to main content

-Speeding up Training of Model-Free Reinforcement Learning : A Comparative Evaluation for a Fast and Accurate Learning
+Speeding up Training of Model-Free Reinforcement Learning : A Comparative Evaluation for Fast and Accurate Learning

 Reinforcement Learning (RL) represents a powerful framework for solving sequential decision-making problems in dynamic environments across diverse domains, such as control of robots or optimization of profit.
 However, its practical implementation requires navigating a variety of software packages, encompassing deep learning libraries (e.g., TensorFlow, PyTorch, JAX/Flax), environment frameworks (e.g., Gymnasium, Numpy), and hyperparameter optimization techniques and libraries.
 This post critically evaluates the common PyTorch, Gymnasium, and NumPy RL stack by comparing it to a faster alternative: JAX/Flax for both of the model training and simulation of environments.
 A Gridworld example evaluating both training speed and accuracy is utilized to test these packages.
 Additionally, we complement this example by a comprehensive tracking and monitoring of the training process using MLflow along with a thorough hyperparameters optimization via Optuna.
 The post concludes with a discussion of the results and final recommendations for optimal use cases of each of these packages.